warcooft/codeigniter4-multi-smtp-config/README.md

 php spark smtpconfig:publish
 ```

-After that you have to set it up with your email credentials.
+After that, check the app/Config/MultiEmail.php file, and set it up with your email credentials.

 ## Usage